 Most pregnancy tests can be done shortly after your missed period.
 If you are not sure when your period ends you should do the test at least twenty-one days from the time you had unprotected sexual intercourse.
 We will take a blood sample from you at the clinic for testing for a precise result.
 The result will be then sent to you via email as soon we received it from the laboratory.
 The interpretation of the results by a GP however is not included in the cost as the results are easy to understand, so you have no need to worry and they are completely accurate.

-The levels of hCG in the body can be detected through a blood test approximately eleven days after conception.
+The levels of HCG in the body can be detected through a blood test approximately eleven days after conception.
 The hCG levels double every 72 hours and reach their peak in the first eight to eleven weeks of pregnancy.
-It will decline and stabilize for the remainder of your pregnancy.
+It will then decline and stabilize for the remainder of your pregnancy.

 Suite 2, 117a Harley Street, London W1G 6AT

 Monday - Friday 9:00 - 21:00

 At Walk in Clinic, we provide convenient and affordable private gp services to patients.
 If you are staying, visiting or working in London, then our gp appointments can be conducted in person by walking in at the clinic.